Thorfusion/Mekanism-Community-Edition/README.md

 + Adds more configs for Bio-Generator Thorfusion#71
 + add forestry compat to biogen cycle Thorfusion#71
 + Fixes Molasse/Glucose missing texture and langs Thorfusion#71
++ Reworks how Heavy Water is obtained Thorfsuion#94
++ Fixes upgrades vanishing up machines when FactoriesEnabled= false Thorfusion#112

 #### leytilera
 + universal cable connection to IC2

+#### ace10102
++ Additional checks for IC2 api and cofhcore in ChargeUtils before using them fixes mekanism#4785 Thorfusion#118

 ## All contributors get capes